msteffan/fundamentals/README.md

 In addition to taking a few hours to work through these exercises, we're asking you to check-in with a GA Mentor at least once a week.

-You can login with the credentials that have been sent to you in a separate email.
+You can [login on the GA Mentors site](ga.hackhands.com) with the credentials that have been sent to you in a separate email.
 If you haven't received these credentials, please email your GA producer.

 ### Feedback